kluctl/www-kluctl.io/content/en/blog/2024-03-13-cluster-api-kluctl.md

 # Introducing GitOps

 If you prefer to manage your workload clusters via GitOps, the same Kluctl project can be re-used via a simple [KluctlDeployment]({{< ref "docs/gitops/spec/v1beta1/kluctldeployment" >}}) pointing to your Git repository.
 We won't go into more detail about GitOps here, but feel free to read the documentation and try it on your own.
 Moving to GitOps doesn't mean that you have to do a full buy-in, as you'll always be able to mix non-GitOp related workflows with GitOps workflows.
-For example, a `kluctl diff` / `kluctl gitops diff` can always be used even if the same deplyoment is already managed via GitOps.
+For example, a `kluctl diff` / `kluctl gitops diff` can always be used even if the same deployment is already managed via GitOps.

 # Kluctl vs. ClusterClass

 You might ask why one would use Kluctl instead of simply relying on [ClusterClass](https://cluster-api.sigs.k8s.io/tasks/experimental-features/cluster-class/), which is a cluster-api native way of achieving reusability.
-There are multiple reasons why I believe that Kluctl is a good alternative to CluksterClass, let's go through a few of them.
+There are multiple reasons why I believe that Kluctl is a good alternative to ClusterClass, let's go through a few of them.

 #### Generic solution